Vidacelinda/Encryption-Textual-Data/README.md

 # Encryption Textual Data test in python

+## Objective

+These algorithm's will be used for a larger libary to test homomorphic encryption project

 ### Symetric encryption : (100% done)

 For the implementation of symmetric and asymmetric encryption we decided to use cryptography which contains a scheme “Fernet” to help build the symmetrical implementation for the early demo of the project.
 The python Symmetric encryption code has three functions and a main routine for generating a key, encryption and decryption using the Fernet encryption scheme.
 The `generate_key()` function generates a Fernet key, prints it for reference, and writes it to a file named "file_key.text" for later use.
 The `encrypt_file(file)` function reads the key from the file, performs symmetric encryption on the specified file (in this case, 'excel_test_file.xlsx'), and saves the encrypted content to a new file with a name prefixed by "encrypted_".
 The `decrypt_file(file)` function reads the key from the file, uses the Fernet scheme for symmetric decryption on the specified encrypted file, and writes the decrypted content to a new file named 'decrypted_excel_test_file.xlsx'.
 The `main()` function serves as the entry point, prompting the user to generate a key and then demonstrate the encryption and decryption processes on the specified file.
 If the user chooses to generate a key, it is created and saved before proceeding with the encryption and decryption operations.